 Puzder said he was due a promised 2016 bonus, which he estimated in his disclosure to be worth between $1 million and $5 million, and hoped it would be paid “before I assume the duties of the position of secretary.”
 But Puzder said he would forfeit that bonus if his company did not pay it to him before he took office.
 Similarly, Puzder said he was owed between $250,000 and $500,000 in promised housing relocation benefits but said he would forfeit those payments if they did not arrive before he officially joined Trump’s Cabinet.

 Puzder’s agreement indicated that he sought extra time to sell off some of his assets and that government ethics officials gave him only cautious allowances to do so.
 Puzder said he expected to be able to sell more than 200 stocks, bonds and mutual fund holdings within 90 days but warned that more than a dozen other investment funds with multiple underlying assets could take longer to sell.

 Puzder said selling off those investment funds could take up to a half-year and his agreement indicated that Labor Department ethics officials might give him up to two months more but only if he shows “substantial progress” toward completing the divestiture of all of these entities within a half-year.
 Two of those complicated investment funds are vehicles run by Solamere Capital, an investment team headed by former Republican presidential candidate Mitt Romney and his son, Tagg.
 Puzder said he held up to $1 million in one of those funds, Solamere Capital Fund ll LLP.

-Puzder promised to work with government ethics officials "to develop an effective recusal mechanism" for any decisions affecting those corporate entities.
+Puzder said that some of the underlying assets in those investment funds could not be disclosed because of confidentiality agreements, but he promised to work with government ethics officials “to develop an effective recusal mechanism” for any decisions affecting those corporate entities.